KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 Installation
 ===================================
-1.Using WordPress Admin:
+Using WordPress Admin:
 Add new plugin by going to Plugins > Add New > Upload and select the zipped file from your download location.

-1a.Using FTP:
+Using FTP:
 Download Zipped file.
 Unzip Folder.
 Upload to wp-content/plugins

 2. Avtivate plugin.